 Migration of smaller birds, or passerines and near-passerines, can also be quite noticeable at times.
-Those that migrate during daylight hours, such as finches, hirundines and bee-eaters are perhaps most noticeable.
+Those that migrate during daylight hours, such as hirundines and European bee-eaters (Merops Apiaster) are perhaps most noticeable.
 However, during adverse weather conditions, nocturnal migrants are often grounded on the Upper Rock in some numbers.
 Warblers, thrushes and chats can often be seen searching for food in order to replenish their energy and continue their arduous journey.
-In addition, the unwary walker may sometimes startle larger birds such as nightjars and Hoopoes.
+In addition, the unwary walker may sometimes startle larger birds such as nightjars and Hoopoes (Upupa epops).
 As well as hosting an abundance of migratory birds, the Upper Rock also harbours some interesting and even unique resident species.
-The Barbary Partridge, a bird that is not uncommon within the Reserve, is found nowhere else on mainland Europe.
-Like the Macaque, this bird was introduced to Gibraltar from North Africa.
+The Barbary Partridge (Alectoris Barbara), a bird that is not uncommon within the Reserve, is found nowhere else on mainland Europe.
+Like the Macaque (Macaca sylvanus), this bird was introduced to Gibraltar from North Africa.
 Some interesting birds of prey are also to be found within the Upper Rock.
-The cliffs around the Upper Rock hold up to six nesting pairs of Peregrine Falcon, a very high number for such a small area.
+The cliffs around the Upper Rock hold up to six nesting pairs of Peregrine Falcon (Falco peregrinus), a very high number for such a small area.
 There is enough food for this density to be maintained as the falcons frequently hunt dayflying migrants.
 Watching a pair of Peregrines stooping after flocks of Swallows over the crest of the Rock is a spectacular and unforgettable sight.
 Two species of Kestrel also breed on the cliffs of the Upper Rock.
-These are the Common Kestrel and the beautiful, globally endangered Lesser Kestrel.
-Nocturnal raptors such as the magnificent Eagle Owl and also the Little Owl nest on the cliffs European Robin © Tommy Finlayson in and around the Upper Rock, whereas Tawny and Scops Owls are regularly seen during the winter and migration periods.
+These are the Common Kestrel (Falco tinnunculus) and the beautiful, globally endangered Lesser Kestrel (Falco naumanni).
+Nocturnal raptors such as the magnificent Eagle Owl (Bubo bubo) and also the Little Owl (Athene noctua) nest on the cliffs in and around the Upper Rock, whereas Tawny (Strix aluco) and Scops Owls (Otus scops) are regularly seen during the winter and migration periods.